melby-md/pegsol/README.md

 This version uses the english board and is played with the mouse.
 You click on a peg, it becomes green, click on a vacant spot you wish to move the peg, if it is an invalid move nothing will happen.
-To quit press `q` on the keyboard, to restart press `r`.
+To restart the game, press `r`.
 When there are no moves left a popup will appear saying if you win or lose with the options to restart or quit.

 ## Copyright